 In 2018, the Nahko Scholarship Fund raised 11 scholarships, almost doubling that of 2017.
 9 of the Scholarship Recipients attended the San Diego Summer program.
 A sample of their interaction is the adjacent video.
 The remaining two scholarship recipients attended the International Educational Exchange in Panama, Central America and can be seen on our youtube channel and video page.

 2019 Scholarship Youth Applicants Available March 20, 2019.

 Recipient will need to meet at least 4 of following guidelines and criteria:

-- 2018 Scholarship Recipient will be chosen from primary Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
+2018 Scholarship Recipient were chosen primarily from the Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
 We have plans to expanded the Geographical areas.
 We began with Nahko's home areas and places who helped shape his music.
 Further expansion will be noted accordingly.